kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 ## Before you begin
 [Installation Options for Kubeflow Pipelines](/docs/pipelines/installation/overview/) introduces options to install Pipelines.
 Be aware that authentication support and cluster setup instructions will vary depending on the option you installed Kubeflow Pipelines with.

+## Compute Engine default service account

+This is good for trying out Kubeflow Pipelines, because it is easy to set up, but not secure.

+By default, your GKE nodes use [Compute Engine default service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account).
+If you allowed all scopes when creating the cluster, Kubeflow Pipelines can authenticate to GCP with editor permission in your project without further setup.

+### Authoring pipelines to use default service account

+Pipelines don't need any specific changes to authenticate to GCP, it will use the node's GSA transparently.

+However, existing pipelines that use [use_gcp_secret kfp sdk operator](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.extensions.html#kfp.gcp.use_gcp_secret) need to remove the `use_gcp_secret` usage to use nodes' default GSA.

 ## Securing the cluster with fine-grained GCP permission control

 ### Workload Identity

-{{% alert color="warning" %}}
-<p>NOTE: Using pipelines with workload identity is currently only supported in Kubeflow Pipelines Standalone.</p>
-{{% /alert %}}

-> Workload identity is the recommended way for your GKE applications to consume services provided by Google APIs.
+> Workload Identity is the recommended way for your GKE applications to consume services provided by Google APIs.
 You accomplish this by configuring a [Kubernetes service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) to act as a [Google service account](https://cloud.google.com/iam/docs/service-accounts).
 Any Pods running as the Kubernetes service account then use the Google service account to authenticate to cloud services.

 Referenced from [Workload Identity Documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
 Please read this doc for:

-* Detailed introduction about workload identity.
+* Detailed introduction about Workload Identity.
 * Instructions to enable it on your cluster.
 * Whether its limitations affect your adoption.